jsem-nerad/raspi-fm/README.md

 Supported devices
 -----------------
-As I said before, I tested this only on my Pi Zero W, but it should work on most Pi's with WiFi except Pi 5.
-Raspberry Pi 4 shouldn't work yet, but I am working on it.
+As I said before, I tested this only on my Pi Zero W, but it should work on most Pi's with WiFi except Pi 5 and 4.

 Usage